thymeleaf/thymeleaf-docs/README.md

 Java 11+ required.
 The build process is often run on machines with Java 11.

-1. Download and install **Gradle**: http://www.gradle.org/install
-2. Download and install **Pandoc**: http://johnmacfarlane.net/pandoc/installing.html
+1. Download and install **Pandoc**: http://johnmacfarlane.net/pandoc/installing.html
    (PDF output is not done using Pandoc, so you don't need to get LaTeX.).
 You will need version 2.2.1 or newer.
-3. Optional: download and install **wkhtmltopdf**: http://wkhtmltopdf.org/downloads.html. wkhtmltopdf is used for rendering PDF files from pandoc's HTML output.
+2. Optional: download and install **wkhtmltopdf**: http://wkhtmltopdf.org/downloads.html. wkhtmltopdf is used for rendering PDF files from pandoc's HTML output.
-4. Optional: download and install **Calibre**: http://calibre-ebook.com/download.
+3. Optional: download and install **Calibre**: http://calibre-ebook.com/download.
    Calibre is used for conversion of pandoc's `.epub` output (e-book) into `.mobi` files (Kindle format).